-The bridge is a twelve-span, simply supported composite steel girder and concrete deck structure with an overall length of 1,324 feet.
-The granite-faced piers and abutments are reinforced [...]
+This is the Commission’s second oldest toll bridge.
+It is a twelve-span, simply supported composite-steel-girder and concrete-deck structure with an overall length of 1,324 feet.
+The [...]

-The New Hope-Lambertville Toll Bridge is a 1,682-foot, 10-span steel two-girder structure with a reinforced concrete deck.
-The substructure units are made of reinforced concrete; the piers are [...]
+The New Hope-Lambertville (Route 202) Toll Bridge is a 1,682-foot, 10-span steel two-girder structure with a reinforced concrete deck.
+It has two lanes in each direction.
+Connecting Solebury [...]

 The main river bridge consists of a 540-foot Petit through-truss span over the river; a 430-foot, five-span plate-girder viaduct at the New Jersey approach; and a 40-foot pre-stressed concrete [...]